Niagara Falls Memorial Medical Center: The Family Medicine Residency Program

 The Family Medicine Residency Program has been in existence for 30 years and was founded by Dr. Melvin B. Dyster, M.D., who was active in the program until he died in April 2021.
 It is affiliated with the Lake Erie College of Osteopathic Medicine and operates under the direction of Jeffrey O. Burnett, D.O.

-Family Medicine is the only residency program Memorial offers.
-The program's faculty members are interested in research and have published in the areas of patient safety, residency training and working with underserved populations.

-At Niagara Falls Memorial, residents work closely with board certified physicians and faculty members.
+At Niagara Falls Memorial, residents work closely with board-certified physicians and faculty members.
 In addition to completing clinical rotations at the medical center, residents use the center's mobile clinic to provide care to migrant workers at nearby farms.
 They also see patients on an outpatient basis at Memorial's Summit Family Health Center, the Niagara University Health Clinic and the Tuscarora Indian Reservation Health Center.

 Accreditation

 The Medical Center is accredited by the Healthcare Facilities Accreditation Program.
 The Intersocietal Accreditation Commission has accredited the "Adult Transthoracic Echocardiography and Adult Stress Echocardiography."
 The American Association of Cardiovascular and Pulmonary Rehabilitation has accredited the center for Cardiac Rehabilitation.
 In addition, the American College of Radiology has accredited the center for: